 Are you a nature lover?
-That is probably why you chose to spend your vacation in Estes Park/Rocky Mountain National Park.
-You can’t find a more beautiful place to enjoy the birds, the wildlife, the flowers and the trees.
+Then the things to do in Estes Park are perfect for your next Colorado getaway.
+You can’t find a more beautiful place to enjoy the birds, the wildlife, flowers, trees and scenery of Rocky Mountain National Park.

 Learn about the nature you are seeing.
 Appreciate your outdoor adventures on a new level with the Rocky Mountain Nature Association’s field-seminars.
 Their field-seminars are hands-on learning experiences in Rocky Mountain National Park.
 A wide range of topics are available including those on wildflowers, mammals, birds, cultural history, outdoor skills, photography, painting and writing.
 See their calendar of events at rmna.org or call them at 970-586-3262.

 If nature is beckoning you to join it for a sleepover, there are several guided backpacking tours available with different companies in Estes Park.
 They will take you out to spend a night or more away from the hustle and bustle of civilization.
 First, come to Alpine Trail Ridge Inn for a good nights rest, leave your car with us while you enjoy your time in the woods then stay with us again for the post-trip “I need a hot shower and a comfortable bed, not to mention a hamburger!”